ACharbonneau/usecases/docs/about/contributing.md

 **Second, if you are satisfied with the changes:**

   - Submit a new PR from your branch to the `master` branch
-  - Request reviews from @Acharbonneau and @marisalim
+  - Request reviews from Use Case maintainers by typing `@Acharbonneau` and `@marisalim` in your PR text box
   - Please allow up to one week for admin to review your request